How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 2. there is no differentiation of the plant body into organs as such

-3. algae have a pronounced conduction system
+3. algae have a pronounced conducting system

-4. live in a humid environment
+4. live in humid environments

 * Green algae